urso-run/urso/README.md

 - **Dual behavior (planned implementation):**
   - If machine credentials are absent → operate in local/free mode by reading `config.yaml` and using CLI/env GitHub tokens.
-  - If credentials are present → operate in licensed mode (see [Local vs. Licensed Workflow](#local-vs-licensed-workflow)).
+  - If credentials are present → operate in managed mode (see [Local vs. Managed Workflow](#local-vs-managed-workflow)).
 - Supports `--config` (path override) and planned `--urso-home` (base directory override).
 - Executes a single reconciliation cycle; repeating runs are handled by launchd when installed.